wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-remote-connect.md

 #### To enable remote management through the device serial console

 1. On the serial console menu, select option 1.
-For more information about using the serial console on the device, go to [Connect to Windows PowerShell for StorSimple via device serial console](storsimple-windows-powershell-administration.md#connect-to-windows-powershell-for-storsimple-via-device-serial-console).
+For more information about using the serial console on the device, go to [Connect to Windows PowerShell for StorSimple via device serial <!-- deleted by customization console](/documentation/articles/storsimple-windows-powershell-administration#connect-to-windows-powershell-for-storsimple-via-device-serial-console) --><!-- keep by customization: begin --> console](storsimple-windows-powershell-administration.md#connect-to-windows-powershell-for-storsimple-via-device-serial-console) <!-- keep by customization: end -->.

 2. At the prompt, type: